 - Baking soda

-Cream together the butter and sugar, then add the dry ingredients.
+- Add the dry ingredients to the wet ingredients.
 Stir the molasses in last.

+- Cool completely at room temperature, and top with icing.
 The icing takes about 15 minutes to fully set.
-I recommend waiting until it’s set before slicing the bars, otherwise you’ll have a big mess on your hands.
+I recommend waiting until it’s set before slicing the bars.
+Otherwise, you’ll have a big mess on your hands.

 Iced Gingerbread Bars